Jeremy-Carneau/G-SCOP---Lot-sizing-with-remanufacturing/README.md

 ### Without dispose

-- [ ] Prove that there exists an optimal solution that respects Wagner-Within property for new products
+- [x] Prove that there exists an optimal solution that respects Wagner-Within property for new products

-- [ ] Prove that there exists an optimal solution that respects Wagner-Within property for remanufacturial products
+- [x] Prove that there exists an optimal solution that respects Wagner-Within property for remanufactured products

-- [ ] Prove that there exists an optimal solution when new products and remanufacturial products are products at the same periods
+- [x] Prove that there exists an optimal solution when new products and remanufactured products are products at the same periods
 ### With dispose

-- [ ] Prove that there exists an optimal solution that respects Wagner-Within property for new products
+- [x] Prove that there exists an optimal solution that respects Wagner-Within property for new products

-- [ ] Prove that there exists an optimal solution that respects Wagner-Within property for remanufacturial products
+- [x] Prove that there exists an optimal solution that respects Wagner-Within property for remanufactured products

-- [ ] Prove that there exists an optimal solution when new products and remanufacturial products are products at the same periods
+- [x] Prove that there exists an optimal solution when new products and remanufactured products are products at the same periods

 - [ ] Define a subplan structure (4 indexes)